phetsims/geometric-optics/doc/implementation-notes.md

 Tools live in a toolbox, see `GOToolbox` and `GOToolboxNode`.
 Tools move in and out of the toolbox via `isInToolboxProperty`, defined in `GOTool`.

-See `js/common/model/tools/` and `js/common/view/tools/` for source code related to tools.
+See `js/common/model/tools/` and `js/common/view/tools/` for all source code related to tools.

 Tools have support for 2 hotkeys:
 * `ESCAPE` returns the tool to the toolbox